Injured in an Accident at Work Caused by an Independent Third Party?

 - You’re injured in a construction accident: Construction sites often have multiple subcontractors from different companies all working in the same place at the same time.
 If you’re injured in an accident caused by someone working for a different company, you may be able to hold that person liable for your damages through a negligence lawsuit.
 A subcontractor who gets injured in an accident on a construction site may also have grounds for a negligence lawsuit against the general contractor or the manufacturer of defective equipment.

-- You’re injured on unsafe property: If you suffer a workplace injury on property with dangerous work conditions that’s not owned or managed by your employer, you might be able to hold the property owner or manager responsible for your damages.
+- You’re injured on unsafe property: If you suffer an injury due to dangerous conditions on property that’s not owned or managed by your employer – for example, during an off-site meeting or while visiting a client’s home – you might be able to hold the property owner or manager responsible for your damages.
+Even an injury at your regular place of work may be grounds for a third-party lawsuit if a company other than your employer is responsible for management or maintenance of the facilities.

 Just because you’re eligible for workers’ compensation in these scenarios doesn’t mean you should disregard your legal right to sue an independent third party for negligence.
-While you’ll have to reimburse any workers’ compensation benefits paid to you when you win your negligence lawsuit, you’ll be able to keep whatever’s left over, including compensation for damages like pain and suffering.
+An injury can have a dramatic effect on your life, and we can help you pursue full and fair compensation for all of your losses.

 No one ever goes to work expecting to get hurt in an accident, but if you suffer a workplace injury caused by someone who doesn’t even work for your company, it can catch you completely off guard.
 You’re in pain.
 You can’t work.
 Your bills are starting to pile up, and your workers’ compensation benefits just aren’t cutting it.

 Let our law firm take a look at your case.
-Kent personal injury attorney Zach Herschensohn can listen to you, answer your questions, lay out your legal options, and give you an honest answer as to whether or not a negligence lawsuit is worth pursuing.
+Attorney Zach Herschensohn will listen to you, answer your questions, lay out your legal options, and give you an honest answer as to whether or not a negligence lawsuit is worth pursuing.
 Best of all – you don’t pay anything unless we win.
 That’s because we work for clients on a contingency fee basis.
-Discover what Herschensohn Law Firm, PLLC can do for you.
+Discover what Herschensohn Law Firm can do for you.
 Contact us today for your free consultation.